AlanyTan/nestjs-template/README.md

 #### debug nestjs using npm

 You should be able to use the "Run" menu and debug function.
-Click the sidebar Debug icon, and select "Run npm start" to the right of "RUN and DEBUG" label.
-Use menu "Run"->"Start Debug", VSCode should start nmp for you, and ask you if you want to open webbrowser.
+Click the sidebar Debug icon, and select "Launch via NPM" to the right of "RUN and DEBUG" label.
+You can also use menu "Run"->"Start Debug", VSCode should start nmp for you, and ask you if you want to open web browser.
 Open the web broswer, you should be able to see swagger and make testing API call.

 #### test using runtime container

-You can also test it in a docker container, select "Docker Node.js Launch" next the "RUN and DEBUG" label, then use menu "Run"->"Start debug" again, this time, VScode should build docker container for you.
+You can also test it in a docker container, select "Docker Node.js Launch" next the "RUN and DEBUG" label, You can also use menu "Run"->"Start debugging" (it launches what you select in the previous drop down), this time, VScode should build docker container for you.
 Once the image is built and started, you should be able to see it running in the Docker explorer window within VSCode, your default browser should pop up and open the main page of the Nestjs application.

 Troubleshoot: